sigpwned/litecene/README.md

 Litecene allows for arbitrary query transformations using a `QueryPipeline`.
 Litecene core contains the following query pipelines:

 * `SimplifyQueryFilterPipeline` -- Restructures a query to remove "vacuous" terms (e.g., terms with no text) and simplify logic (e.g., merge adjacent and queries)

+## Roadmap

+Litecene's roadmap is always available [here](https://github.com/sigpwned/litecene/projects/2).
+Please feel free to open or comment on issues if you have feedback!